 #2 – First Graders are Made to Play

-In fact, just this week, I had a little sweetie that though it would be oh so fun to tie his shoe laces together during story time at the end of the day.
+In fact, just this week, I had a little sweetie that thought it would be oh so fun to tie his shoelaces together during storytime at the end of the day.
 Now imagine this sweet little guy taking the teeny tiniest steps ever to his cubby to get his backpack as he didn’t want me to know what he had done.
 Not gonna lie, it was so stinkin’ cute.

-If shoelaces can become toys…let’s cash in our our students’ excitement toward play with math games.
+If shoelaces can become toys…let’s cash in our students’ excitement toward play with math games.

 If you have been reading about the importance of play in first grade, you are well aware of what the research says.
 But even without research, they’re SIX…play is in their bones!
 Children learn through play.
 So please, for the love of all that is good, let go of any guilt you may have and let your firsties play!
 Get math games in their little hands and let the learning begin!

 #3 – Understanding of Math Concepts is Deepened